cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 The root key of the CA built in CrypTool 1.4.00 has a length of 2048 bit and it is valid for 20 years (July 6th, 2006 - July 6th, 2026).
-Certificates issued with the root key of older CrypTool version (1.3.05 and older) cannot be imported in version 1.4.00.
+Certificates issued with the root key of older CrypTool versions (1.3.05 and older) cannot be imported in version 1.4.00.

 Please notice when creating user certificates with CrypTool, that each